kiteco/vim-plugin/README.md

 # Kite Python Plugin for Vim/Neovim

-Kite is an AI-powered programming assistant that helps you write Python code inside Atom.
+Kite is an AI-powered programming assistant that helps you write Python code inside Vim.
 The [Kite Engine](https://kite.com/) needs to be installed in order for the package to work properly.
 The package itself provides the frontend that interfaces with the Kite Engine, which runs 100% locally on your computer performing all the code analysis and machine learning (no code is sent to a cloud server).

 ## Features